hluling/ph-dash/creating-interactive-dashboard-with-python.md

 ## An Idea of a Simple Dashboard
 To address the research question, we can envision a dashboard where there are two line graphs, one showing the trend of Russia-related terms and the other for the trend of Ukriane-related terms mentioned by television networks.
 More specifically, in either of the line graph, the y-axis represents the relative frequency of key terms mentioned by a certain national station, and the x-axis represents dates.
 In addition, there are multiple lines, each representing one television network.
 A basic interactive component is a date-range selector where users can specify a range of dates, and the line graphs will be updated upon selection.

-## Coding the Dashboard
+## Coding the Dashboards

-I will walk you through the major steps in coding.
+I will walk you through the major steps in coding for RQ1.
 Below, the code will be shown in blocks, and an explanation will be provided under each block.
 If you want to execute the code blocks as you follow along, I have provided [the Jupyter Notebook version of the code here](https://github.com/hluling/ph-dash/blob/master/ph_dash_dev.ipynb).

+For RQ2, due to the restriction of the API, I will have two separate scripts: one for downloading data, and one for the dashboard.
+Also, because the coding logic is highly similar to RQ1, I will provide the complete code, but will not give a too-detailed explanation considering the space limit.

+### RQ1

-### Import Libraries
+#### Import Libraries

 ```
 import datetime